This weekend Formula 1 returned to the US for the first time in 5-years.

 It looks like there could be a positive and prosperous future for F1 in the US after all, but social media monitoring can tell us much more than that.
 Drilling into this data can tell event organisers what worked well and what can be improved next year.
 For example:

 Were the shuttle buses a success?
 Were there complaints about traffic?
 What age group was most likely to watch the race?
 Was the television coverage well received?
 Who were the most talked about manufacturers or sponsors?
-All of this can be answered using social media monitoring.
+All of this can be answered using a social customer service tool.

 Guest post by Jeremy Taylor (Our Social Times)